bryanbcook/azdevops-testplan-extension/CONTRIBUTING.md

    .\Test-ExtensionLocally.ps1 -DebugMode
    ```

 1. Provide the necessary values when prompted or press `enter` to accept default values.
-To provide default values, create environment variables `INPUT_<variable-name-in-prompt>`
+To provide prepopulated answers for these prompts, create environment variables `INPUT_<variable-name-in-prompt>`.
 1. In VSCode, use `> Attach to NodeJs process`.
 Provide the PID that appears in the command-output.